rahulrajpl/randomwalk/README.md

 # RandomWalk

-This is my personal python library which automates various methods, procedures, code snippets, etc.
+This is my personal python library.

-Libraries available so far are as follows
+Whats available so far?

 - resume
-- diffusion_map